Bennett is a Danish university student soon to begin his third semester of studying software.

-For more technical information about the game, I highly recommend checking out the store page: Here!
+For more technical information about the game, I highly recommend checking out the store page.

 Take a look at the picture above.
 If that's not reason enough for you to think that this is terrifying, please do keep on reading.

-Second, the depths quickly turn against you as you realize that you're not alone on this planet, actually, it's filled with loads of different lifeforms from cute little Boomerangs and Garyfish (whether those are actually cute or not is a different topic) to the Leviathan class creatures swimming around.
+Second, the depths quickly turn against you as you realize that you're not alone on this planet.
+It's filled with loads of different lifeforms from cute little Boomerangs and Garyfish (whether those are actually cute or not is a different topic) to the Leviathan class creatures swimming around.

 Leviathan translates to: "Get the hell outta here as soon as possible!", or at least it does so in my head.
 Seems like a logical response to me when you see these things.